-The Learning Center is after school or lunchtime opportunities for students to receive extra assistance.
+The Learning Center/Math Lab/Science Lab are after school or lunchtime opportunities for students to receive extra assistance.
 Teachers are available to assist any student in his/her subject area.
 If a student is struggling, or just wants to get ahead, days and times for lunchtime and after school tutoring will be posted after the start of the school year.
 Late bus transportation is available.